D2-mods/The-Workshop-Kitpack/README.md

 #### General guidelines:
-- Install after Rogue Rebalancing.
-Several RR files need to be patched for full compatibility.
+- Install after class revisions, except for Talents of Faerun.
+If a revision says to install after all kit mods, you can try it both ways.
+(See ToF notes below)
-- Install after class revision mods, unless they specifically say to install after any kits.
+- Install after new spells or revised spells. (except possibly OlvynSpells, see below)
-- Install after mods that revise or overwrite spells.
+- Install after new weapons or armor.
-- Install after mods that add new weapons or armor.
+- Proficiency overhauls: Can install before or after (except the ToF one).
+Recommended order is to install this mod before overhauls, then run the Kit Updater after.
-- Install before mods that overhaul the weapon proficiency system.
+- HLA changes/tweaks: Can install before or after (except the ToF one).
+All HLA table edits are done from both the main component and the updater.
+You can re-run the updater at any time to rebuild all HLA tables.

 NOTE: I'd recommend to install this mod generally together with other kits, but as the last kit mod, with the possible exceptions of Talents of Faerun and multiclass-focused mods.
 Technically, this mod is safe to install even after most tweak mods, but it's still a good idea to follow the normal install guidelines, which has kits going before tweaks.